microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 ### Create a storage account for the Terraform state

-Create an Azure storage account.
+[Create an Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) with an arbitrary name.
 In the storage account, create a storage container named `terraformstate`.

 ### Create a Variable Group for your Pipeline